FasterSpeeding/Yuyo/docs/usage/components.md

 on startup with `timeout=None` and sending the same component's rows per-exevution.

 Custom IDs have some special handling which allows you to track some metadata for a specific message's components.
-Custom IDs are split into two parts as `"{match}:{metadata}"` where the "match" part is what Yuyo will use to find the executor for a message's components and the "metadata" ([ComponentContext.id_metadata][yuyo.components.BaseContext.id_metadata]) part
+They are split into two parts as `"{match}:{metadata}"` where the "match" part is what Yuyo will use to find the executor for a message's components and the "metadata" ([ComponentContext.id_metadata][yuyo.components.BaseContext.id_metadata]) part